scverse/rapids_singlecell/README.md

 In addition to that please cite the methods' original research articles in the [scanpy documentation](https://scanpy.readthedocs.io/en/latest/references.html)

+If you use the accelerated decoupler functions please cite [decoupler](https://doi.org/10.1093/bioadv/vbac016)

 ## Functions

+As of version `0.3.0` `rapids_singlecell` has been updated to use functions of and not methods of the class.
+To see the new recommended usage please check the notebooks.

 ### cunnData
 The preprocessing of the single-cell data is performed with `cunnData`.
-It is a replacement for the [AnnData](https://github.com/theislab/anndata) object used by scanpy.
+It is a replacement for the [AnnData](https://github.com/scverse/anndata) object used by scanpy.
 The `cunnData` object is a cutdown version of an `AnnData` object.
 At its core lies a sparse matrix (`.X`) within the GPU memory. `.obs` and `.var` are pandas data frame and `.uns` is a dictionary.
+It also supports `.layers` and `.obsm`. `.layers` are stored on the GPU, while `.obsm` is not.
+Since version `0.3.0` you can use cunnData for spatial transcriptomics datasets.\
+`cunnData` includes methods for:
+* `__getiem__` to filter the object based on `.obs`.
+* transform cunnData object to AnnData object

+### cunnData_funcs or pp
-It also supports layers.
-Most preprocessing functions of `scanpy` are methods of the `cunnData` class.
+Most preprocessing functions of `scanpy` are reimplemented for the `cunnData` class.
 I tried to keep the input as close to the original scanpy implementation as possible.
 Please have look at the notebooks to assess the functionality.
-I tried to write informative docstrings for each method.
+I tried to write informative docstrings for each function.\
-`cunnData` includes methods for:
+`cunnData` includes functions for:
 * filter genes based on cells expressing that genes
 * filter cells based on a multitude of parameters (eg. number of expressed genes, mitchondrial content)
 * caluclate_qc (based on scanpy's `pp.calculate_qc_metrics`)